rikmwouters/CodacyChallengeH2/README.md

 ## Interacting with the application

-Please see the API endpoints table in the introduction section of this guide.
+For an overview of the API's functionalities, please see the API endpoints table in the introduction section of this guide.

 Open another terminal.
 The pre-loaded TODOs can be viewed using the following cURL command.